flutter/website/src/get-started/install/_ios-setup.md

 Follow the Xcode signing flow to provision your project:

    {: type="a"}
-   1. Open the default Xcode workspace in your project by running `open ios/Runner.xcworkspace` in a terminal window from your Flutter project directory.
+   1. To open the default Xcode workspace in your project, run `open ios/Runner.xcworkspace` in a terminal window from your Flutter project directory.
    1. Select the device you intend to deploy to in the device drop-down menu next to the run button.